vbillys/writing/ieee-pandoc-template/sections/main.md

 ### Local Path Planning

-Local path planning is also termed as motion planning which aims to generate dynamic reference trajectory with vehicle dynamics constraints such as turning radius, velocity from point A to point B. Global path planning generates reference trajectory from start point to goal point, whereas Local path planning is recursively generated along global path for specified distance with higher sample rate to achieve smoother vehicle navigation.
-Local path planning helps to deal with dynamic circumstances like avoiding obstacle along planned global path.
+Local Path Planning aims to generate dynamic reference trajectory with vehicle dynamics constraints such as turning radius and vehicle velocity.
+Whereas Global Path Planning generates reference trajectory from a start point to a goal point, Local Path Planning is recursively generated during vehicle movement with higher sample rate to achieve smoother vehicle navigation.
+Local Path Planning helps to deal with dynamic circumstances like avoiding obstacle along the path generated by the Global Path Planning.

 In our local path planning module is developed with Dubins-Curve library [@DubinsCurves]  which based Dubins path method [@dubinscurve1957].
-Dubins path is one of the simplest geometric method to compute shortest path between two points in  Euclidean plane with curvature (Turning radius) as constraint on the path.
-Dubins path is suitable nonholonomic wheeled mobile robot or car like autonomous vehicles.
-Car like wheeled robots or autonomous vehicle will motion such going straight (S), turning left(L) and turning right(R).
-Thus according to Dubins [@dubinscurve1957] optimal path will be always combinational of {LSL, RSR, RSL, LSR, LRL, RLR} this six possibilities.
-For details description on Dubins curves and equations, readers are encouraged to read section 15.3.1 in [@lavalle2006planning]
+Dubins path is one of the simplest geometric method to compute shortest path between two points in  Euclidean plane with curvature radius as constraint on the path.
+Dubins path is suitable nonholonomic wheeled mobile robot or car-like autonomous vehicles.
+Dubins path is built on top of the assumption that non-holonomic vehicle has typical motion of going straight (S), turning left(L) and turning right(R).
+According to Dubins [@dubinscurve1957@]optimal path will be always one of the six possible motion sequences: {LSL, RSR, RSL, LSR, LRL, RLR}.
+For details on Dubins method, readers can refer to section 15.3.1 in [@lavalle2006planning].

+Local Path Planning Alg. \ref{alg_local_waypoints} is processed everytime the vehicle has travelled certain distance and whenever obstacle is detected.
+If an obstacle found to be obstructing the global path, local path will be shifted to the left or right side of obstacle boundary based on environmental factors for safer avoiding.
+An example of the Local Path Planning avoidance is shown on Fig. \ref{veh_avoid_close}.

 <!--
 Path planning done by \citeauthor{SongZW_IV_2015} has revealed the fact that small service vehicle can be robustly navigate the path as long as the localization gives its correct position.
 For more examples, readers are encouraged to read [@Corley-etal_2011].
 In addition, @Corley-etal_2012 confirmed that localization can be affected by surrounding dynamic environment changes such as parked cars, and moving pedestrians. @Aalst-etal_2004 proposed a solution to this, but later the work has been verified not working in [@Abadi-etal_2008;@Abebe-etal_2009].
 For more references on this problem, suggested readings are [@Ackerman-Halverson_1998;@Agrawal-etal_1998;@Ali-etal_2012;@Alipour-etal_2013].